brainworkup/bwu/inst/rmarkdown/templates/neuropsych_report_adult/skeleton/2_nse.md

 ## Reason for Referral

-(ref:first-name) (ref:last-name) is a (ref:age)-year-old (ref:sex) with a history of (ref:dx1) and (ref:dx1).
-(ref:he-she-cap) was previously seen through our service in Month 20XX.
-(ref:he-she-cap) was referred by (ref:refdoc), for evaluation of (ref:his-her) neurocognitive functioning to update (ref:his-her) intervention plan.
+(ref:first-name) (ref:last-name) is a (ref:age)-year-old (ref:race) (ref:sex) self-referred for evaluation to assess (ref:his-her) current cognitive and emotional functioning and to develop an intervention plan.
+(ref:first-name) reports a history of mood dysregulation, performance anxiety, attention/organization problems, and social-emotional difficulties.
-This report is based on a review of available medical records and information gathered on the following dates: (ref:doe).
+This report is based on a review of available medical records, clinical interviews, and information gathered across multiple days of testing.
-Intervention planning was discussed with (ref:first-name) and (ref:his-her) (ref:family) on the last of these dates.
+Intervention planning was discussed with (ref:first-name) and (ref:his-her) (ref:family) during interactive feedback on the final day of the evaluation.

 ## Background